That dollar amount results from a 3.7% gain from $3.71 billion in 2021 and an 11% increase compared to $3.21 billion for 2018.

-The top 5 best-selling exported spices ranked by overall sales are ginger, cinnamon, peppercorn, cardamoms and vanilla.
-Collectively, the value of those exported spice commodities represents over half (56.8%) of spices sold on international markets in 2021.
+The top 5 spices exports by overall sales are crushed or ground peppercorn, pepper, spice mixtures, turmeric and cinnamon.
+Collectively, those exported spice commodities represent over fourth-fifths (81.6%) of spices sold on international markets.

 Top Exported Spices by Global Sales

-Listed below are the most valuable spice exports in 2021 ranked by total international sales for each product category.
+Listed below are the most valuable spice exports in 2022 ranked by total sales for each product category.

 Also shown is percentage that each entry represents based on the overall value of crushed or ground exported spices.

 - Turmeric: US$1.3 billion (36.8% of global total)